 - Any other factor necessary to do equity and justice between the parties

 It is important to consult with an attorney who can assess your case and protect your interest.
-If you are facing a divorce and you are concerned with the financial ramifications of it, contact us at McKenzie Law Firm to schedule a consultation.
+If you are facing a divorce and you are concerned with the financial ramifications of it, contact us to schedule a consultations with our divorce lawyer.

 Parenting is one of the most rewarding life experiences, but as most of us know, it can also be challenging at times.
 Co-parenting between two people who do not always agree can add to those challenges.
 When children are involved, it is important to remember that the children’s interest come first and must always be protected.

 Divorce is stressful for both spouses and emotions sometimes get the best of people.
 Unfortunately in a divorce, children often get stuck in the middle between two opposing parents.
-At McKenzie Law Firm, we always strive to provide our clients with guidance and representation that will protect your parental rights and your children’s best interest.
+At McKenzie Law Firm, our custody lawyers strive to provide our clients with guidance and representation that will protect your parental rights and your children’s best interest.

 What is parental responsibility?